tim-weii/IYM-Based-Yield-Analysis/README.md

 - Overlapping effects of both anomaly types lead to confusing and inconsistent signals.
 - Traditional methods based on simple thresholding or historical pattern matching often fail completely.

+In this case study, however, the focus is primarily on Pattern-wise Anomalies, as they are more strongly correlated with process variations and yield loss in the papermaking system.

 ---

 **Traditional** yield analysis mainly relies on **historical pattern matching**.